-Welcome to the Children’s and Young people in Care and Care Experienced (C&YPiC and CE) Special Interest Group (SIG) for the AoCPP.
+Welcome to the Care Experienced People Special Interest Group (SIG) for the AoCPP.
 We are an active group from many different professional safeguarding backgrounds, who have or are working in the field of children in care and those who have been in the care system, plus those members with a particular interest.
 The life experiences for children within the care system are often complex needing additional support not available within universal provision.
 The recent Independent Care Review 2022, concluded a national major overhaul of the care system is required if the needs of these vulnerable children, their families and professionals are to be met.
 Only then can we collectively safeguard and promote positive outcomes for these vulnerable children.

 The purpose of this Special Interest Group is to provide an opportunity for child protection practitioners to share, learn about and discuss up-to-date, practice-relevant research and good, innovative practice and guidance in the area of child sexual abuse; to provide an opportunity for researchers and practitioners to disseminate their work to a practice audience and to build networks of shared interests and activity; and for practitioners to share and discuss current practice challenges and the ways in which researchers and other practitioners can help to address those challenges.
 We aim to strengthen the relationship between research and practice.